 I tagged my 22 different pitches by their focus:

-- References (comp titles, pop culture references, social references, relevant diversity movements)
+- References (comp titles, pop culture references, social references, keywords from manuscript wishlists)

 As you can see, the audience favorites were definitely those pitches with clear stakes and a strong voice.

 While most advice I see regarding pitching focuses on conflict and stakes, the success rate of my pitches suggests that isn’t necessarily what agents are looking for, at least in SFF, at least in my genres.